bohanzhu/test_doc/README.md

 ## Project Overview

-The project provided deployable machine learning environment including pre-trained models and code packages for training, inference and evaluation for generating caption metadata.
-Additional inference code for label generating are also included in this package
+This project provides deployable machine learning environment including pre-trained models and code packages for training, inference and evaluation for generating caption metadata.
+Inference codes for label generating (classification, object detect) are also included in this project.

 ### Introduction

-Inference Example
+Inference Example for given image
 <img src="demo4.jpg" height="240" width="480">

 Caption: